 Pulse can be a significant source of income for experts.
 Experts make money from the settlement of every intent they are a part of as long as they contributed positively to the buyer’s experience. .

-CRM (Like Salesforce) or Marketing Automation (Like Marketo) is used by sellers of products and services for managing sales, service, and marketing activities in
+CRM (Like Salesforce) or Marketing Automation (Like Marketo) is used by sellers of products and services for managing sales, service, and marketing

 their enterprises.
 These systems help sellers keep their customer data on their cloud-based services.